Skip to content

 Basic vs. Aggravated Type

 Art.
 403 CP distinguishes two levels.
 The basic type (Art.
 403.1) punishes the mere exercise without a degree with a fine of 12 to 24 months.
 The aggravated type (Art.
 403.2) raises the penalty to imprisonment of 6 months to 2 years when the culprit also publicly attributes the quality of a professional covered by the degree (signs, cards, advertising, use of the denomination) or performs the acts in premises or an establishment open to the public in which such services are advertised.
-The difference is relevant because it marks the border between the fine and the prison penalty, hence the defense pays special attention to how the activity was actually advertised.
+The difference is relevant because it marks the border between the fine and the prison penalty, hence the defence pays special attention to how the activity was actually advertised.

-Defense Strategy
+Defence Strategy

-The defense is articulated on several fronts.
+The defence is articulated on several fronts.
 The first is the atypicality of the act: establishing that what was performed is not an act reserved to a healthcare profession (the field of pseudo-therapies and non-medical techniques).
 The second is the absence of effective exercise: that these were isolated acts and not a continuous practice.
 The third is error: when the subject reasonably believed that the activity did not require a healthcare qualification, an error excluding or mitigating liability may operate.
-Finally, in centers, it is advisable to differentiate the liability of the establishment's owner and that of the professional who materially performs the act, to delimit each one's imputation.
+Finally, in centers, it is advisable to differentiate the liability of the establishment's owner and that of the professional who materially performs the act, to delimit each one's liability.

 The Protected Legal Interest and Why It Matters